 So other factors are still essential and important to reach honorific career success.
 In addition, if IQ were the only factor determining success we would not have the highest IQ man as a bouncer.

 It is not the demise of this man but just giving an example of how things are going.

 It is called Chris Langan it has a high IQ of more than 200 which is higher than any inventor or scientist, including Einstein, Galileo, Darwin, and so on.
 You could watch this video to know more information about this guy.

 we’re could not deny that IQ is an interesting factor in success.
 But it remains unuseful without having these 4 characteristics:

 - hard work

 Unique perspective: It is a different way to look at things.
-People who have unique perspectives, look and treat problems from different angles.
+People who have unique perspectives, look at and treat problems from different angles.
 As result, create different outcomes.

-Hard work: this is the essential part of success.
+Hard work: this is an essential part of success.
 Edison did not light a bulb with one trial it took them 1000 attempts to make one successful lighting bulb.
 So we can expect how much hard work was deployed.